iExecBlockchainComputing/iexec-dapps-registry/README.md

 * Haskell code is only run when it is ensured that is side-effect free

 Release 4.0:
-* Documentation and communicating the API to the community
+* Proofing and benchmark the cost-efficiency of our proposed API for the three use-cases; Documentation and communicating the API to the community

 ##Component diagram